 Being an Ally

 Anyone, no matter what your gender is, can be an ally.
 Being an ally means recognizing the privileges your gender might grant you, not taking those privileges for granted, and using your privilege to work towards gender inclusion at all levels.
-For example, if you are someone who can use the restroom without fear of verbal abuse, physical intimidation, or arrest, then what are ways you support those who have to face this difficult issue everyday?
+For example, if you are someone who can use the restroom without fear of verbal abuse, physical intimidation, or arrest, then what are ways you support those who have to face this difficult issue every day?
 You can always begin with yourself.
 Challenge your personal stereotypes and judgments you may have been taught about gender growing up.
 When you are ready, you can start having conversations with others about their understanding of gender.
-Gender Spectrum has great tools for youth who want to create gender inclusive spaces.
-If you’d like to host a workshop on gender inclusion at your school, please contact us.
-Also check out our resources for allies.
+Gender Spectrum has great tools for youth who want to create gender inclusive spaces, including our resources for allies.

 If you would like to connect with other allies around the world, or if you feel like it’s hard to find other allies who believe what you do, there are support groups online.
 Gender Spectrum has an online community forum where teens can connect with other teens.
 If you’re between the age of 13 and 19 and are looking to connect with other gender-expansive youth and their allies, you can sign up by clicking here.

 Many of the rights mentioned below will only apply to public schools.
 If you are a student at a private school and are experiencing any of the issues listed below, you may contact Gender Spectrum– we’re happy to talk with you about how to address issues in your particular school situation.